 Being pregnant is no excuse for throwing your fitness regime out of the window!
-Contrary to the common misconception that exercising during pregnancy is risky, regular exercise during the course of pregnancy actually provides a multitude of benefits.
+Contrary to the common misconception that exercising during pregnancy is risky, regular exercise performed safely and optimally during the course of pregnancy actually provides a multitude of benefits.
 For mums-to-be, it is a chance to prepare the body and mind for all the challenges of childbirth and motherhood.
 Plus, your baby will also likely benefit, as prenatal activity has been linked to babies with healthier hearts and lungs, and lower chances of chronic health issues.
-With that in mind, we have compiled a list of physical activities that have been proven to be conducive to a healthier and easier pregnancy.
+With that in mind, we have compiled a list of physical activities that have been proven to be conducive to a healthier and better-managed pregnancy.

 Editor’s Note: Some studios and facilities, such as pools, will be closed or operating classes on a reduced schedule during the Covid-19 outbreak in Hong Kong.
 We always recommend that you contact these businesses directly to find out more before participating in any prenatal fitness activities.

 Often, when the topic of prenatal fitness comes up, the immediate thought that comes to mind is prenatal yoga.
-Yoga classes specifically designed to cater to expectant mamas have popped up all over Hong Kong and there is a reason why they are so popular.
+Yoga classes specifically designed to cater to expectant mamas have popped up all over Hong Kong.
+There is a reason why they are so popular!
 A safe and slow-paced physical activity, yoga provides a semi-challenging full-body workout that strengthens and tones your muscles.
-This, in turn, relieves pregnancy-related symptoms, such as back pain.
-In addition, the breathing exercises that you learn will be useful during labour.
-Most importantly, as meditation is a core component in yoga, many pregnant women acquire a sense of calmness after each session – which is very important for a positive and relaxed mindset!
+In turn, this can help relieve pregnancy-related symptoms such as back pain.
+There is also the added benefit that the breathing exercises you learn will be useful during labour.
+Most importantly, as mindfulness and meditation are core components in yoga, many pregnant women acquire a sense of calmness after each session – which is very important for a positive and relaxed mindset!

-While prenatal yoga places more emphasis on relaxation, prenatal pilates is more about preparing for the birth.
+While prenatal yoga places more emphasis on relaxation, prenatal pilates is more about the strength for birth and beyond.
 Depending on which trimester you’re in, classes are designed to accommodate the changes to your body and the appropriate apparatus will give you additional support.
-We suggest that you go for pilates if you are searching for a more challenging activity that also takes into consideration adjustments to your core and pelvic floor muscles.
-Not only do strong pelvic floor muscles ease the process of labour and birth, but they also help avoid leakage, when you laugh too hard or sneeze during the latter stages of your pregnancy, when the baby is really pressing down on your bladder.
-Inevitably, when you’re pregnant you are most likely to find yourself to be more clumsy with a tendency to fall, so another plus for prenatal pilates is that it can help with improving your balance by developing your core strength.
+We suggest that you go for a specialised prenatal pilates class if you are searching for a more challenging activity that also takes into consideration adjustments to your core and pelvic floor muscles.
+Not only do effective pelvic floor muscles help you prepare for labour and birth, they also help you manage common postpartum issues such as incontinence while laughing, coughing or during more strenuous activities.

-Strength and conditioning training for mamas is all about modifying your gym routine so that it is safer for you and baby.
-A smart coach will also use this training to better prepare you for the physical challenges of birth and beyond.
-You’ll get all the benefits of your normal gym workout, with some extra bonuses thrown in.
+Strength and conditioning training for mamas is all about modifying your gym routine so that it is safer for you and your baby.
+A smart coach will also use this training to better prepare you for the physical challenges of birth and motherhood.
+You’ll get all the benefits of your gym workout, with some extra bonuses thrown in.
 To name just a few, you’ll be stronger and fitter for birth and more prepared for your postnatal recovery.
 Before beginning any strength and conditioning programme, get clearance from your doctor or midwife and then get in touch with a pre and postnatal exercise specialist to set you on the right path.
 And don’t worry, you can start a prenatal fitness regime even if you are new to exercise.
 A competent coach will be able to modify activities to suit your level of strength and experience.

 Sassy Mamas looking to have some fun in the sun can also look into daily, monthly and annual passes at the pool.
 Swimming is an excellent activity for prenatal fitness, as you won’t be stressing your joints, and you get a total body workout just by taking a dip!
-Hotels and clubs such as the Island Shangri-La offers a weekday or annual pass, with further discounts on spa and dining packages, so you can exercise and pamper yourself afterwards.
-Summer passes are available at the Grand Hyatt and access to the Intercontinental pool comes with any spa service.
-Both the Conrad and Cordis Hotel, Mong Kok also offer day passes.
-The Chinese YMCA of Hong Kong and all Hong Kong public pools offer daily access depending on the prevailing Covid-19 management policy.
+Hotels and clubs such as the Island Shangri-La, Four Seasons and Grand Hyatt often provide day passes for the swimming pool.
+It’s also a great excuse for a new set of swimmers!
+The situation has been complicated due to Covid-19, so it is worth reaching out to the organisations individually to get an updated picture on their offerings.
+The Chinese YMCA of Hong Kong and all Hong Kong public pools also offer daily access depending on the prevailing Covid-19 management policy.
 Failing that, head to the beach for a dose of sunshine and salt while you float.
 Don’t forget the sunscreen!